How to Build a Simple Desk with Drawers

 The best tip I can give you is to invest in clamps—lots and lots of clamps of all sorts and sizes.
 And, of course, a speed square.

-clamps are your best friend
+Clamps are your best friend

 I used 3-inch wide strips of MDF for all the sides.
 For the bottoms, I used a thin white melamine-coated hardboard.
 The faces of the drawers are 4 inches wide.
 I positioned them to have a small overhang at the bottom, which serves as a hidden pull.
 I did not install any hardware.

-a simple desk with drawers
+A simple desk with drawers

 My first drawers ever were a success!
 And they slide like a dream!